 Hidden backcountry beaver ponds and brook trout ... a paddle stroke through loon waters and the hard tug of a smallmouth bass ...
 Lake Superior's open horizons of wind and surf and spawning steelhead.

-With its many streams, inland lakes, and Lake Superior, the lakeshore offers a variety of fishing opportunities.
-Common cool water game fish include smallmouth bass, northern pike, walleye, yellow perch, whitefish, menominee and smelt.
-Trout species include brook trout, rainbow trout, lake trout and coho salmon.
+With its many streams, inland lakes, and Lake Superior, the park offers a variety of fishing opportunities.
+Common cool water game fish include smallmouth bass, northern pike, walleye, yellow perch, whitefish, menominee, and smelt.
+Trout species include brook trout, rainbow trout, lake trout, and coho salmon.

 The fishery is managed jointly by the National Park Service and the Michigan Department of Natural Resources.
-Both Park Rangers and Michigan Conservation Officers are authorized to enforce state fishing regulations within the Lakeshore.
+Both NPS park rangers and Michigan conservation officers are authorized to enforce state fishing regulations within the national lakeshore.

 Fish Consumption Advisory